Fire and rescue services

 You'll need a visa to enter Kuwait.

 Visas on arrival and e-visas are available for Australian citizens.
-To obtain a visa on arrival, you need to:
+To obtain a visa on arrival, you must:

 Information and applications for e-visas are available through the Ministry of Interior website.